Our spin-offs also bring our know-how and technologies to the market. You can find the current UFZ spin-off initiative and the companies founded here.

 This mobile pesticide sampler enables simplified, event-based sampling of water bodies and improved assessment of the impact of extreme rainfall events on water quality.
 Particularly innovative is that different sample types (unfiltered water samples, filtered water samples and suspended solids) can be obtained with the same automatic sampler.
 The unfiltered sample is directly cooled for preservation.
 The filtered sample is then extracted on site using large volume solid phase extraction.
 The solid phase consists of a polymer that absorbs the substances dissolved in the water like a sponge.

-The jointly developed device was brought to market in 2017 by our long-standing partner MAXX Mess und Probenahmetechnik GmbH, a specialist in automatic samplers and measurement technology.
+The jointly developed device was brought to market in 2017 by our long-standing partner MAXX Mess und Probenahmetechnik GmbH (in German & English), a specialist in automatic samplers and measurement technology.